polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template.md

 description: Learn to compile and run a local parachain node using Polkadot SDK.
 Launch, run, and interact with a pre-configured node template.
 ---

-# Launch a Local Solochain
+# Set Up a Template

 ## Introduction

 [Polkadot SDK](https://github.com/paritytech/polkadot-sdk){target=\_blank} offers a versatile and extensible blockchain development framework, enabling you to create custom blockchains tailored to your specific application or business requirements.

-This tutorial guides you through compiling and running a parachain node using the [Polkadot SDK Parachain Template](https://github.com/paritytech/polkadot-sdk-parachain-template){target=\_blank}.
+This tutorial guides you through compiling and running a parachain node using the [Polkadot SDK Parachain Template](https://github.com/paritytech/polkadot-sdk/tree/master/templates/parachain){target=\_blank}.

-The node template provides a pre-configured, functional single-node blockchain you can run in your local development environment.
+The parachain template provides a pre-configured, functional runtime you can use in your local development environment.
 It includes several key components, such as user accounts and account balances.

 These predefined elements allow you to experiment with common blockchain operations without requiring initial template modifications.
 In this tutorial, you will: